shadows911/baruf/content/p/trace.md

 employee.)

-Arabella Figg---or one of her cats---saw the Hover Charm (whether or not they saw Dobby), saw Marge explode, and saw the Patronus.
+Arabella Figg---or one of her cats---saw the Hover Charm (whether or not they saw Dobby), saw Marge explode, and saw the Patronus (even if [she couldn't see the Dementors](http://web.archive.org/web/20110721042840/http://www.jkrowling.com/textonly/en/extrastuff_view.cfm?id=19
+"Archive of JK Rowling's site: Extra Stuff \(Squibs\)")).
 She did *not* see the Weasleys travel to the Dursley's by Floo Powder, or see the Advance Guard arrive in *OotP*, or Dumbledore in *HBP*.
 Maybe she was asleep.